Quick Summary

 Go to HoneyBook’s official website

-Things to Look for in Any Good CRM Software for Small Business
+Features to Look for in CRM Software for Small Business

 Customization

-You probably don’t have your IT department.
+You probably don’t have an IT department if you’re just starting out.
 That means you’ll want to make sure the CRM you choose is backed by a great customer support team, one who will be on hand to ease the product's learning curve, answer any nagging questions, and resolve technical issues quickly.

 Bonus: Social Media Tools